-Each of these sections contains a list of recently completed tasks, personal data, occupation, geolocation and activity on the website by days.
+Each of these sections contains a list of recently completed tasks, personal data, occupation, geolocation, and activity on the website by day.

-X-Ray search allows you to look for specific information on certain sites by set parameters using the traditional Google search.
+X-Ray search allows you to look for specific information on certain sites by setting parameters using the traditional Google search.
 For instance, if we type in the search box,

 site:stackoverflow.com/users location * united kingdom